cogini/buildroot_ec2/README.md

 # Buildroot config for AWS EC2

 This is a basic [Buildroot](https://buildroot.org/) "board" config for Amazon EC2, with ssh.

 The Linux kernel config comes from NixOS Linux 4.14.32 AWS.

 Check out this repo on an EC2 build server.
 I used Ubuntu 18.04, t2.xlarge instance.
-The build generates a lot of files, so I added a 100GB gp2 disk, mounted under my home directory.
-Add a volume to your build server, I used a 1GB gp2 volume, mounted under `/dev/sdf`.
+The build generates a lot of files, so I added a 100GB gp2 EBS volume, mounted under my home directory.

+Add an EBS volume for the target system.
+We will create an AMI by making a snapshot of this volume.
+I used a 1GB gp2 volume, mounted under `/dev/sdf`.

 ## Install build deps